mlhartme/stool/DOCUMENTATION.md

 ### Quick Tour

 Here's an example what you can do with Stool.
-TODO: assumes hello-world application
+TODO: assumes `hello` application

 You generally invoke Stool from the command-line with `sc` followed by a command and specific arguments.